Listen as audio

 The bass on the AD700X may not be the best and is certainly not the one you would want to enjoy your music with, but the trebles and mids are outstanding.
 The 53mm drivers on the headphones help them achieve this feat.

-Comfort is ensured through a 3D wing support system with adjustable headband and inner cushions that perfectly fit your head.
+Comfort is ensured through a 3D wing support system with an adjustable headband and inner cushions that perfectly fit your head.
 This fitting introduces an excellent listening experience to the user and maximum breathability due to the open-air honeycomb mesh design that reduces pressure buildup.

-The headphones also feature a TPE sheath, which is elastic in nature and makes the headphone wiring less prone to entanglements.
+The headphones also feature a TPE sheath, which is elastic and makes the headphone wiring less prone to entanglements.
 This feature is a great utility as you don’t want to deal with a wire mesh during your gaming adventures.

 The AD700X is an excellent companion for gamers; however, they may not produce the best bass; hence music hearing can be a bit dull.
 The cable is non-detachable, and you have to invest in a separate mic to use along with the headphones.